 Shadow Boxing is primarily used to help master your punching technique and combinations skill set.
-It is also used to use your own imagination to visualise yourself facing an opponent where you are simulating punches, head and defensive movements as if you are in an actual fight.
+It is also used to use your own imagination to visualize yourself facing an opponent where you are simulating punches, head and defensive movements as if you are in an actual fight.

-Types of resistance bands for shadow boxing
+Types of resistance bands for shadowboxing